Rosenberg Railroad Museum: Adjacent to 3 Active Train Lines

 There is much more to see and enjoy when visiting this fantastic railroad museum.
 More items will be coming such as a restored 1945 Santa Fe switcher diesel according to their website.

 It is hard to absorb all of the information about the Rosenberg Railroad Museum in just one visit.
-It is a venue that you will wish to return to again and again.
+This museum is a venue that you will wish to return to again and again.

 To learn more about this fascinating museum, be sure to watch the video below.